dani94c/PollutionRetrieval-Gnocchi-Openstack/README.md

 # Pollution Retrieval Application with GnocchiDB and OpenStack platform and Flask interface on Docker containers

+## Code Execution
-In order to execute the code with  the containers it is necessary to build the images of the container starting from the Python code:
+In order to execute the code with the containers it is necessary to build the images of the container starting from the Python code and the Dockerfiles:

 ```
 docker build -t producer ./Producer